wgottwalt/asix88179_88178a/eeprom_patch/README.md

+note: Since kernel 5.8 this patch is obsolete, this kernel now includes eeprom
+      writing functionality.

 This patch adds the ethtool_ops set-eeprom function to the mainline kernel to be able to use ethtool to modify the content of the EEPROM.
 There is also the need to change a checksum if you modify the VID and/or PID of the device.
 The patch